-Injunctions are commonly referred to as restraining orders, but their legal term in Florida are injunctions.
-Injunctions in layman's terms are no contact orders signed by a Judge.
+Injunctions are commonly referred to as restraining orders, but the legal term in Florida is injunctions.
+Injunctions, in layman's terms, are no contact orders signed by a Judge.
 The person seeking the no contact order is referred to in court as the Petitioner and the person against whom the no contact order is against is referred to as the Respondent.
 The Judge issues an order preventing the Respondent from having contact with the Petitioner.
 Depending on the circumstances, the Judge can include additional conditions in the order preventing the Respondent from going to the Petitioner's home, job, school, etc.

 How can I get an Injunction?